 Challenged Child & Friends

 The Challenged Child & Friends was the altruistic project for the 2016 state conference.
 Visit http://www.challengedchild.org/ to see full details about the services provided.

 Atlanta Hospital Hospitality House

 AHHH was the altruistic project for the 2018 state conference.
 We have a dedicated GA Alpha Delta Kappa room at the AHHH.
 Visit https://www.atlhhh.org/ to see full details about the services provided.

 DISASTER RELIEF PROGRAM

 Georgia Alpha Delta Kappa established a Disaster Relief program in 1994 to aid members in need due to catastrophic events.
 Chances to win an item are provided at each District Meeting and at the state convention in order to raise the funds need to help support Georgia sisters in such times of need.
-Application below in both Word format and PDF.
+Application below in Word format.